Euro zone bonds rebound as market searches for stable ground

+BRIEF-American Electric Technologies issues $7 mln principal amount senior secured term note

+* On March 23, co, units issued, sold to HD Special-Situations III, L.P. $7 million principal amount senior secured term note

-LONDON Euro zone bond yields fell on Friday, tracking an overnight move in U.S. Treasury yields, but strategists remained cautious about the market's prospects following weeks of violent price swings.
+LONDON May 15 Euro zone bond yields fell on Friday, tracking an overnight move in U.S. Treasury yields, although strategists sounded a note of caution on markets finding a firm footing after weeks of violent price swings.

 "I really want to see a protracted period of low volatility first, because most investors look at risk-adjusted returns," said Tentori.